sstharval/MiniProject-C/1_Requirements/Readme.md

 ## Defining Our System Basic Requirements:
 1.Reservation of seat

+2.Save record to file

-2.Display of records
+3.Display of records

-3.Cancellation of records
+4.Cancellation of records

+5.Update Record

-4.Exiting from the screen
+6.Exiting from the screen

 ### Certain assumptions:

+1. Maximum number of seats booked in this system is 100 (We can expand whenever required)

+2. System will take your passport number, your name, email address and destination for reservation

+3. Analytic System is already present

+4. ARS interfaces with a Global Distribution System (GDS)

+5. Communication and other Services